kentywang/-jigg-lysp-puff-/README.md

     eval.define_variable
     primitive.make_cons
     primitive.make_list

+string_alloc called by
+    data.clone
+    read.read_dispatch
+    read.read_parens
+    read.create_symbol
 ```

+- When I mutate the curr_exp for the subsequent input, I must not forget to
+  free the pair or symbol that I'm overwriting.
+- There's three things to consider: not freeing everything (memory leak),
+  freeing things twice (easy to notice), and freeing too much (like what I
+  experienced when I freed intermediate values used during eval).
+    - Freeing too much happens when I don't capture all the roots to mark to
+      keep.
+Which happens right now when I GC during read or eval and free
+      intermediate values I still need.
+- I'm currently relying on everything allocated being in the Lisp heap.
+If
+  that's not the case, I'll have a memory leak.
+- Every malloc needs an accompanying free, ideally in the same function.
+  - But that only solves the memory leak issue; it doesn't address the
+    freeing too much issue.
+  - To solve that, I need to make sure we preserve all intermediate values so
+    they don't get freed during GC.
+One way to do that is before every
+    string_alloc or get_next_free_ptr, we make sure to push our current work
+    to the stack.
+- Also, why is the heap so big after GC?
+It was like 45 pairs after just
+  defining enum-interval.

 ### Lessons learned
 - Creating a parser was quite a task on its own.
 Even for that alone I'm
   proud of my work.